 3. How do you reverse a singly linked list in C?

 Answer: To reverse a singly linked list in C, you need to reverse the links between nodes.
-You can do this iteratively or recursively.
+Moreover, you can do this iteratively or recursively.

 4. What are binary search trees (BSTs) in C, and how do you perform an insertion operation in a BST?